neural-computing/INM427-neural-computing-coursework/report/report.md

 #### SVM Confusion Matrix
 ![5-fold confusion matrix for Best SVM Model](../Custom-SVM/best_SVM_kfold_test_confusion_compare_this.png?raw=true "5-fold confusion matrix for Best SVM Model")

-Considering the accuracy alone, we see very comparable performances between the two models as shown in the table below.
+Figures 2 and 3 contain the confusion matrices for the kfold test accuracy achieved by the FNN and SVM models respectively.
+Considering the accuracy alone, we see very comparable performances between the two models as shown in table 3.
 The feed-forward network out performs the SVM model by about 0.5% and it appears to be significantly better at correctly identifying emails as "non-phishing".

 |     | Accuracy                   |
 | --- | -------------------------- |